NVIDIA/framework-reproducibility/README.md

   1. Provide up-to-date information (in this file) about non-determinism sources and solutions in TensorFlow and beyond, with a focus on determinism when running on GPUs.
+Info for PyTorch can be found [here](./pytorch.md).
-  2. Provide a patch to attain various levels of GPU-specific determinism in stock TensorFlow, via the installation of the `tensorflow-determinism` pip package.
+  2. Provide a set of patches to temporarily attain various levels of GPU-specific determinism in stock TensorFlow (and, later, other frameworks), via the installation of the `tensorflow-determinism` pip package.
-  3. Be the location where a TensorFlow determinism debug tool will be released as part of the `tensorflow-determinism` pip package.
+  3. Be the location where a TensorFlow determinism debug tool will (hopefully, one day) be released as part of the `tensorflow-determinism` pip package.

 For more information, please watch the video of the GTC 2019 talk [_Determinism in Deep Learning_][1].
 The desciption under that video also